Priyankadon/Google-Map-Api/readme.txt

 -----------------------
 solutioning
 1) The feature has been developed in node.js
-2)The pppliaction is consuming google map api (exposed).
+2)The appliaction is consuming google map api (exposed).
-3)star ndoe js run - node server.js
+3)start node js -run - node server.js
 4)In browser open -http://localhost:3000/